auth0/docs/articles/users/guides/manage-users-using-the-management-api.md

 Alternatively, you can use an SDK to implement the functionality you need to call the Management API from your application.
 For a list of available SDKs, refer to [the SDKs section of our Support Matrix](/support/matrix#sdks).

 ::: note
-You can setup Access Control List (ACL)/Roles functionality using our Role-based Access Control (RBAC) [here](https://auth0.com/docs/authorization/concepts/rbac).
+You can setup Access Control List (ACL)/Roles functionality using our [Role-based Access Control (RBAC)](/authorization/concepts/rbac).
 :::

 ## Limitations